GallusMax/libdanrfid/README.md

 # libdanrfid
 ### RFID tags in libraries
-..contain mainly an item code, a library and country code. libdanrfid is meant to become a swiss army knife when dealing with tag content widely known as danish data model.
+..contain mainly an item code, a library and country code. libdanrfid is meant to become a swiss army knife when dealing with tag content.
+Currently supported is the danish data model DDM and a bibliotheca coding called DM11.

 ### Whats the goal?